 I am obsessed with teeth.
 The first thing I look at when I meet someone is their set of choppers and the way they smile.
-My teeth are white, straight, and I never had to wear braces.
+My teeth are white, straight, and I owe it all to clear aligners.
 The problem is that they were way to small for my mouth, and when I smiled, my teeth never showed as much as I wanted them to.
 So I never liked being in photos.

 Lately, I’ve been noticing lots of “older” women’s (and men’s) teeth.
 I firmly believe that nothing makes you look older or less attractive than bad teeth.
 I think the condition of your teeth show the world how well you’re groomed, how happy you are and how young you look!